accommodation & events: booking@rottenhof.at

 The current owners fell in love with the walls, gardens, meadows, and the surrounding landscape—and embraced this hidden gem with heart and vision.
 A family devoted to meeting challenges and high standards with a forward-thinking spirit, setting a new, contemporary standard for sustainability and humanism.

-The cosmopolitan yet sustainable lifestyle of the owners gives the Rottenhof a wonderful flair of generosity, passion and the promotion of idealistic values in a time of widespread change.
-As a value that must be passed on to future generations, the edible landscapes and the permaculture garden have also been created here, which in turn gives the refuge a special and precious character.
+The cosmopolitan yet sustainable lifestyle of the owners gives Schloss Rottenhof a wonderful flair of generosity, passion and the promotion of idealistic values in a time of widespread change.
+As a value that must be passed on to future generations, the edible landscapes and permaculture garden have also been created here, which in turn gives the refuge a special and precious character.